2 Simple Moves to Improve Balance, Prevent Falls

 One in four seniors experience a fall every year.
 In fact, falls are the leading cause of fatal and non-fatal injuries for seniors, according to the National Council on Aging.
 But it doesn’t have to be that way.
 Just a few minutes a day of exercise to improve balance and mobility can make a difference.

-Here are two simple moves you can do almost anywhere:
+Here are two simple moves you can do almost anywhere to improve your balance and prevent falls:

 - One-Legged Wall Balance.
 Stand next to a wall.
 Extend your arm and place your hand on the wall palm down.
 Now lift one foot off the ground.
 Gently push away from the wall and balance on one foot, without your hand touching the wall.
 Try to balance for 30 seconds.
 Now switch sides and balance for 30 seconds on the other foot.
 If you’re unsteady, just put your hand back on the wall to steady yourself.